 The Morning of the Test

 Before you eat breakfast, head outside and run a few 30-yard dashes.
-Get your body moving and your brain working.
-You want to be the most alert student at the test, not struggling to keep your eyes open and your brain working.
+Not just to impress your neighbors–to get your body moving and your brain working.
+You want to be the most alert student at the test, firing endorphins, yawn free.

-Put on some clothes that allow for mobility.
+Wear clothes that allow for mobility.
 You want to be comfortable, but also not so relaxed that you feel like it’s nap time!
-It’s hammer time!
+It’s Hammer Time!
 It can also be a good idea to wear layers in case the room is too hot or cold—the last thing you need is a temperature distraction.